yeikos/js.url/README.md

 - Added to prototype: `instance`.
 - Constructor improved.
 - Bug fix in `_prototypeSelect`: `select`, `unselect`, `from`, `to`.
-- Bug fix in URL.normalize.host: it will be converted to lowercase.
+- Bug fix in `URL.normalize.host`: it will be converted to lowercase.

 **v1.2.0 - 10/01/13**